 As an employee, you have the right to be treated fairly by your employer.
 If you believe that your employer may have violated the law in its dealings with you, you should contact Bergstein & Ullrich to seek advice from an employment lawyer.
 We'll meet with you one-on-one to discuss your case and provide you with guidance so that you can take measures to resolve your employment dispute.

 We also handle retaliation cases.
 If you complain about discrimination the workplace, you cannot suffer retaliation.
-Recently, we reinstated two cases on appeal in which our clients claimed they suffered retaliation for requesting family and medical leave (Padilla v.
+In Rasmy v.
+Marriott International, Inc., 952 F.3d 379 (2d Cir, 2020), the Court of Appeals reinstated our client's retaliation (and racial harassment) claim brought under federal and New York City law.
+In recent years, we also reinstated two cases on appeal in which our clients claimed they suffered retaliation for requesting family and medical leave (Padilla v.
 Yeshiva Univ., 691 Fed.
 Appx.
 53 (2d Cir.
 2017)) and a school principal who suffered retaliation for bringing a prior lawsuit against her employer.
 Kirkweg v.
 City of New York Board of Education, 633 Fed.
 Appx.
 40 (2d Cir.
 2016).